 Upon assuming control of Lahaina Light in 1904, the Lighthouse Board wrote:

 This is a fixed white light composed of two ordinary kitchen lamps of small power, with red and green sectors, estimated to be 20 feet above high water.
 The lights are shown from a white wooden pyramidal tower built on the top of a wooden storehouse.
 It is difficult to distinguish this light from the lights in the town.

-Due to the deficiency of this light, it was reconstructed in 1905.
-The new wooden, pyramidal, skeleton tower was fifty-five feet tall, thirty feet taller than its predecessor and had an enclosed workroom near the top, just below the lens platform.
+The new wooden, pyramidal, skeleton tower was fifty-five feet tall, thirty feet taller than its predecessor, and had an enclosed workroom near the top, just below the lens platform.
 The lens lantern that replaced the two ordinary reflector lamps had red and white sectors.
 As long as a mariner remained in the white sector, a safe approach to the port could be made.
 The Maui News gave the following description of the light, which was placed in operation on May 13, 1905: “The superintendent and workmen employed by Lieutenant Slattery have displayed no little skill and energy in the construction of the lighthouse on Lahaina wharf.
 The structure rises to a height of sixty feet and three inches above high water mark.
 A splendid lens for the lantern was imported from Paris.”

-In 2009, Coast Guard Senior Chief Petty Officer David Garrett and his crew from the Coast Guard Aids to Navigation Team in Honolulu converted the Lahaina Lighthouse to solar power, ending years of reliance on Maui Electric Co.
+In 2009, Coast Guard Senior Chief Petty Officer David Garrett and his crew from the Coast Guard Aids to Navigation Team in Honolulu converted Lahaina Lighthouse to solar power, ending years of reliance on Maui Electric Co.
 This move, made possible by new developments in light-emitting diode (LED) technology, will eliminate power bills and allow the beacon to stay lit during power outages.

-Head Keepers: Kaukaia ( – 1893), Captain David Taylor (1893 1903), George H. Dunn (1904 1908), Samuel Ako (1908 1921).
+Head Keepers: Kaukaia ( – 1893), Captain David Taylor (1893 – 1903), George H. Dunn (1904 – 1907), Samuel Ako (1907 – 1922).